 On October 12, 2021, the Company expanded and extended the Transformational Cost Management Program through the end of fiscal 2024 and increased its annual cost savings target to \$3.3 billion by the end of fiscal 2024.
 In fiscal 2022, the Company increased its annual cost savings target from \$3.3 billion to \$3.5 billion, by the end of fiscal 2024.
+In fiscal 2023, the Company increased its annual cost savings target from \$3.5 billion to \$4.5 billion by the end of fiscal 2024.
 The Company is currently on track to achieve the savings target.

 The Transformational Cost Management Program, which is multi-faceted and includes divisional optimization initiatives, global smart spending, global smart organization and the transformation of the Company's information technology (IT) capabilities, is designed to help the Company achieve increased cost efficiencies.
-To date, the Company has taken actions across all aspects of the Transformational Cost Management Program which focus on the U.S. Retail Pharmacy and International reportable segments along with the Company's global functions.
-Divisional optimization within the Company's segments includes activities such as optimization of stores, including plans to close approximately 350 stores in the UK and approximately 450 to 500 stores in the U.S. As of August 31, 2022, the Company has closed 235 and 287 stores in the UK and U.S., respectively.
+To date, the Company has taken actions across all aspects of the Transformational Cost Management Program which focus primarily on the U.S. Retail Pharmacy and International reportable segments along with the Company's global functions.
+Divisional optimization within the Company's segments includes activities such as optimization of stores.
+The Company now plans to reduce its presence by up to 300 Boots stores in the UK and up to 200 stores in the U.S. by the end of fiscal 2024, which are incremental to the fiscal 2022 previously planned reductions of approximately 350 Boots stores in the UK and approximately 450 to 500 stores in the U.S. As of August 31, 2023, the Company has closed 291 and 466 stores in the UK and U.S., respectively.

-The Company currently estimates that the Transformational Cost Management Program will result in cumulative pre-tax charges to its GAAP financial results of approximately \$3.6 billion to \$3.9 billion, of which

-\$3.3 billion to \$3.6 billion are expected to be recorded as exit and disposal activities.
+In fiscal 2023, the Company increased its estimate of cumulative pre-tax charges to its GAAP financial results for the Transformational Cost Management Program from \$3.6 billion to \$3.9 billion to \$4.1 billion to \$4.4 billion.
+As a result, pre-tax charges for exit and disposal activities increased from \$3.3 billion to \$3.6 billion to \$3.8 billion to \$4.1 billion.
 In addition to the impacts discussed above, as a result of the actions related to store closures taken under the Transformational Cost Management Program, the Company recorded \$508 million of transition adjustments to decrease retained earnings due to the adoption of the new lease accounting standard (Topic 842) that became effective on September 1, 2019.

-From the inception of the Transformational Cost Management Program to August 31, 2022, the Company has recognized cumulative pre-tax charges to its financial results in accordance with GAAP of \$2.0 billion, which were primarily recorded within Selling, general and administrative expenses.
-These charges included \$603 million related to lease obligations and other real estate costs, \$443 million in asset impairments, \$723 million in employee severance and business transition costs and \$203 million of information technology transformation and other exit costs.
+From the inception of the Transformational Cost Management Program to August 31, 2023, the Company has recognized cumulative pre-tax charges to its financial results in accordance with GAAP of \$3.1 billion, which were primarily recorded within Selling, general and administrative expenses within the Consolidated Statements of Earnings.
+These charges included \$1.1 billion related to lease obligations and other real estate costs,

+\$883 million in asset impairments, \$873 million in employee severance and business transition costs and \$253 million of information technology transformation and other exit costs.

-Costs related to exit and disposal activities under the Transformational Cost Management Program for fiscal 2022, 2021 and 2020, respectively, were as follows (in millions):
+Costs related to exit and disposal activities under the Transformational Cost Management Program for fiscal 2023, 2022 and 2021, respectively, were as follows (in millions):